MJCappella/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This are nested loop operations
+These are nested loop operations